joostflick/frontend-data/README.md

 ## What's the story

 My request retrieves all books found by the query 'website'.
-By selecting a time period (1990-2000, 2000-2010, 2010-now) the user (you) is able to see a shift in both the amount of books written about websites as well as the changing distribution in the languages those books are written in.
+By selecting a time period (1990-2000, 2000-2010, 2010-now) the user (you) is able to see a shift in both the amount of books written about websites as well as the changing distribution in the languages those books were written in.

 When clicking on one of the languages it is also possible to see the distribution of this language across the years in a separate chart.
+This gives a more precise insight in the distribution over time.

 ## Data usage